Squish for Java BDD Tutorials

 Convert existing tests to BDD

-The second option is to convert an existing Test Suite that contains script-based tests into behavior driven tests.
-Since a Test Suite can Script Test Cases and BDD Test Cases, migration can be done gradually.
+The second option is to convert an existing Test Suite that contains script-based Test Cases into behavior driven tests.
+Since a Test Suite can contain script-based and BDD Test Cases, migration can be done gradually.
 A Test Suite containing a mix of both Test Case types can be executed and results analyzed without any extra effort required.

 The first step is to review all Test Cases of the existing Test Suite and group them by the Feature they test.
-Each Script Test Case will be transformed into a Scenario, which is a part of a Feature.
-For example, assume we have 5 Script Test Cases.
-After review, we realize that they examine two Features.
+Each script-based Test Case will be transformed into a Scenario, which is a part of a Feature.
+For example, assume we have 5 script-based Test Cases.
+After review, we realize that those script-based Test Cases examine two Features.
 Therefore, when migration is completed, our Test Suite will contain two BDD Test Cases, each of them containing one Feature.
 Each Feature will contain multiple Scenarios.
 In our example the first Feature contains three Scenarios and the second Feature contains two Scenarios.

 "Conversion Chart"

-At the beginning, open a Test Suite in the squishide that contains Squish tests that need to be migrated to BDD.
-Next, create a New Test Case by choosing New BDD Test Case option from the drop-down menu.
-Each BDD Test Case contains a test.feature file that can be filled with maximum one Feature.
+At the beginning, open a Test Suite in the Squish IDE that contains script-based Squish tests that are planned to be migrated to BDD.
+Next, create a new Test Case by choosing New BDD Test Case option from the context menu to the right of New Script Test Case ().
+Each BDD Test Case corresponds to a test.feature file that contains one Feature, with one or more Scenarios.
 Next, open the test.feature file to describe the Features using the Gherkin language.
 Following the syntax from the template, edit the Feature name and optionally provide a short description.
-Next, analyze which actions and verifications are performed in the Script Test Case that are going to be migrated.
+Next, decide which actions and verifications performed in the script-based Test Case should be migrated to steps.
 This is how an example Test Case for the addressbook application could look like:

 def main():